CobreDev/GetFree/README.md

-# Stonks
+# GetFree
-Changes all "Stocks" text to "Stonks" system-wide on iOS.
+Changes the App Store's "GET" text to "Free"